raygunzapzap/students/README.md

 * Review returned assignments, read any comments made in the pull request.
 Correct if corrections are needed.

-* Consult with your instructor if a conflict arises that can’t be worked through by the team.
+* Consult with your instructor if a conflict arises that can't be worked through by the team.

 * Dealing with non-cooperative team members.
 If a team member refuses to cooperate on an assignment, his/ her name should not be included on the completed work.
 If the problem persists, the team should meet with